 No actors found

-Discover how Confessions of a Burning Man is rated on popular platforms like IMDb, Metacritic, and TMDb.
-Explore audience and critic scores to see how this movie ranks among the best.
+See how Confessions of a Burning Man is rated across major platforms like IMDb, Metacritic, and TMDb.
+Compare audience scores and critic reviews to understand where Confessions of a Burning Man stands among top-rated movies in its genre.

 37